Most interesting landmarks of Hong Kong

 Described landmarks of Hong Kong

 This small territory (originally: Heung Gong – "fragrant harbour") is part of China and has a lot more than one would imagine: besides the countless skyscrapers here are amazing geological formations, waterfalls, unique plants and animals, ancient fortified villages, petroglyphs…

 The most amazing sight though is the center of this metropolis around Victoria Harbour.
-No other city in the world has such an amazing array of thousands of highrise buildings with the backdrop of sea and forest covered mountains.
+No other city in the world has such an amazing array of thousands of highrise buildings with the backdrop of sea and forest-covered mountains.
 Colorful lights (the light show takes place every evening) make this sight unforgettable and without analogs in the world.

 True to its name, DK Eyewitness Travel Guide: Top 10 Hong Kong covers all the city’s major sights and attractions in easy-to-use “top 10” lists that help you plan the vacation that’s right for you.